zopefoundation/zc.configuration/src/zc/configuration/README.txt

 ==================================================================

 The zc.configuration package provides some configuration directives for inhibiting configuration.
-The first of these is the excluse directive.
+The first of these is the exclude directive.
 It is used to exclude processing of configuration files.
-It is usedful when including a configuration that includes some other configuration that you don't want.
+It is useful when including a configuration that includes some other configuration that you don't want.
 It must be used before including the files to be excluded.